Particles Unit

 in the checkpoint files.
 At runtime, the user can specify the attributes

-to output through runtime parameters Particles/particle_attribute_1
+to output through runtime parameters Particles/particle_attribute_1,

-, etc. These specified attributes are
+Particles/particle_attribute_2, etc. These specified attributes are

-collected in an array by the Particles/Particles_init
+collected in an array by the Particles/Particles_init routine.
+This

-array in turn is used by Particles/Particles_updateAttributes
+array in turn is used by Particles/Particles_updateAttributes to

 calculate the values of the specified attributes from the corresponding